MatthiasBart/bachelor-thesis/chapters/3-background.typ

 === #gls("nfc")

 #gls("nfc") is a communication technology which operates at a base frequency of 13.56 Mhz.
 It can transfer data with a typical range of 2cm and data rates up to 1.7 Mbps.
 The technology is also used to connect to non powered peripherals such as bank cards @nfc_forum_nfc_nodate.
-Apple makes this technology also accessible to #gls("ios") and iPadOS developers but explicitely states that it is not supported in other Apple platforms @apple_inc_nfc_nodate.
+Apple makes this technology also accessible to #gls("ios") and #gls("ipados") developers but explicitely states that it is not supported in other Apple platforms @apple_inc_nfc_nodate.

-=== UWB
+=== #gls("uwb")

 Apple allows developers to access their #gls("uwb") interface on iPhones and Apple Watches through the Nearby Interaction framework @apple_inc_nearby_nodate which is built to locate nearby devices also using the distance and direction. #gls("uwb") in general is a radio technology focused on precise ranging and locating using a low energy density over a large radio spectrum @android_developers_ultra-wideband_2025.
 In Apples article about the advanced ranging capabilities of second generation UWB chips which are included in iPhone 15 and above they use a maximum distance of 50 meters @apple_inc_extending_nodate.